gumaerc-testorg/esd.141-spring-2006/content/pages/readings.md

 Practitioner Panel
 {{< tdclose >}}
 {{< tdopen >}}
 No readings are assigned; come prepared to present your case study findings.
-An outline of the panel discussion is provided in the [lecture notes]({{< baseurl >}}/pages/lecture-notes) section.
+An outline of the panel discussion is provided in the {{% resource_link b2e2f744-0fb1-0864-744e-80040977cb98 "lecture notes" %}} section.
 {{< tdclose >}}

 {{< trclose >}}